contentful/contentful-bootstrap.rb/README.md

 ## Workflow for backing up draft/updated content

-On many cases, you want to have a full dump of your whole space, including draft/updated content.
+In many cases, you want to have a dump of your whole space, including draft/updated content.
-To achieve this, do the following steps:
+To achieve this, do the following:

-1. Import the content:
+1. Export the content:

 ```bash
 # Export published content